 Current State of Affairs

 Food production in America has been increasingly consolidated since the 60s.
-In doing so we’ve replaced traditional butchery knowledge with expendable workers on an assembly line, we’ve allowed meat packers to control 85% of the beef supply, which both limits producers profits and prevents us from knowing what is on our plates, and we’ve allowed the over 3 billion pounds of beef imported last year to be labeled “Product of the USA”.
+In doing so we’ve replaced traditional local butchery and meat processing knowledge with expendable workers on an assembly line, we’ve allowed meat packers to control 85% of the beef supply, which both limits producers profits and prevents us from knowing what is on our plates, and we’ve allowed the over 3 billion pounds of beef imported last year to be labeled “Product of the USA”.
 It’s a mess.

-I hustled and researched and slaughtered some cattle to better understand what local meat processing actually meant.
-It’s a bureaucratic crap show, without doubt, but the thing is that eating meat raised out here means something.
+I hustled and researched and slaughtered some cattle to better understand what local butchery and meat processing actually meant.
+It’s a bureaucratic crap show, without doubt, but the thing is that eating locally sourced meat raised out here means something.
 Ellery’s brand of authenticity and generosity is what is lacking in the world today and eating Aufdengarten beef and meat raised by other West Texas producers who care deeply about their livestock feels like the antidote to all that is wrong with the system.
 Since we lost Ellery in 2020, this feels all the more urgent.